 Participate in a Diet Program

 Insurance companies want to know that you’ve done everything humanly possible to try and lose weight before turning to surgery as life-changing as the gastric sleeve.
-One of the ways insurers can guarantee patients have thrown everything including the kitchen sink at weight loss is to enroll them in a doctor-supervised diet program.
+One of the ways insurers can guarantee patients have thrown everything, including the kitchen sink, at weight loss is to enroll them in a doctor-supervised diet program.

-It is important for you to understand the impact bariatric surgery can have on your lifestyle.
+You need to understand the impact bariatric surgery can have on your lifestyle.
 A psychological evaluation ensures untreated psychological issues like binge eating are addressed before you can be scheduled for a weight loss procedure.

 After you have completed this process, your bariatric surgeon sends the letter of medical necessity that preauthorizes you for weight loss surgery.